sweidemaier/HeatSDF/README.md

 To change between heat/ 2nd- step change in config/recon/create_neural_field.yaml:
 - in the category  trainer - type - trainers.w_normf_trainer or trainers.heat_trainer, where heat_trainer corresponds to the heat flow learning and w_normf_trainer corresponds to the SDF learning using the input normalfield from step 1
-- change in category input desired parameters (for heat: epsilon and tau, for 2nd-step: net-paths and other parameters)
-- then run "python train_heat.py configs/recon/create_neural_fields.yaml --hparams data.path=/home/.../sphere2.npy" or "python train_with_normalfield.py configs/recon/create_neural_fields.yaml --hparams data.path=/.../sphere2.npy"
+- change in category input desired parameters (for heat: epsilon and tau, for 2nd-step: net-paths and other parameters) Then run "python train_heat.py configs/recon/create_neural_fields.yaml --hparams data.path=/home/.../sphere2.npy" or "python train_with_normalfield.py configs/recon/create_neural_fields.yaml --hparams data.path=/.../sphere2.npy"

 ### Some open corrections
 - unused stuff